Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 - adaptibility to different geographical and organizational levels

+- adaptibility to different scientific and technical domains

+- fair: maintain consistency in term of domains and languages

-Why the current Open Science monitors related to data and software fail regarding these criteria? e.g. OpenAire
+Why the current Open Science monitors related to data and software fail regarding these criteria? e.g. OpenAire.
+Extremely limited coverage leads to extremely biased and unreliable indicators, leading to counter-productive dashboards (for instance indicating that a handful of datasets is produced at the scale of a whole University during one year).
+Publishing aggregated dashboard on unreliable and non-representative data can lead to disengagement of the public for the tool, false interpretation, wrong public policy decisions and unability to assess public the application of Open Science policies.

-Why we think an automatic data-centric approach to capture the actual scientific activity and production could lead to higher quality indicators than the manually referencing approach?
+Why do we think an automatic data-centric approach to capture the actual scientific activity and production could lead to higher quality indicators than the manually referencing approach?
+Because it can offer a more trustful snapshot of the scientific production, but it needs to be reliable enough (precision and coverage) and applied to a very significant amount of scientific publications.

 ## Challenges